 John Rolfe was more responsible than anyone for saving the struggling Virginia settlements.
 He imported a South American tobacco strain that grew well in the swampy soil, and Powhatans showed the English how to cure it.
 His first Jamestown crop was worth over a million dollars in today’s money.
 While smoking was virtually unknown in Europe at the time — more common in Arabia and Asia — the fad was catching on in England even before Jamestown’s settlement.
 Sir Walter Raleigh introduced it to England in the 1580s.
 There were hundreds of tobacconists in London by the turn of the 17th century, and some parents even had their kids smoke hoping to fend off the Plague.

 King James didn’t like the smell and objected to this “drinking of smoke” so vociferously that he jailed Raleigh in the Tower of London on trumped up charges that he was conspiring to steal the throne.
 James levied a sin tax on tobacco’s import and personally penned a diatribe against the habit entitled the A Counterblast to Tobacco (1604).
 He objected to the “cuftome lothfome to the eye, hatefull to the nofe, harmefull to the braine, dangerous to the Lungs, and in the blacke ftinking fume thereof, nearest resembling the horrible Stifian fmoke of the pit that is bottomleffe [Hell].”
 In early printing, the s and f were often interchangeable.
 But money talks and King James doth changeth his mind henceforth.
-The English found a source of raw wealth that enabled them to establish a foothold in the New World.
+The English had found a source of raw wealth that enabled them to establish a foothold in the New World.
 Crops are even more renewable than gold.
 Fifty years later, over half the men in England smoked pipes regularly.

 Tobacco cultivation dictated the demography of early Virginia: rural and dispersed along the rivers that flowed into the Chesapeake, with the prime real estate where plantations bordered the river.
-Enslaved workers or servants filled and marked “hogsheads” of tobacco (standardized 1000 Lb. barrels, right) that floated down patrolled rivers into the Chesapeake Bay, where ships inventoried supplies and credited respective plantations.
+Enslaved workers and servants filled and marked “hogsheads” of tobacco (standardized 1000 lbs. barrels, right) that floated down patrolled rivers into Chesapeake Bay, where ships inventoried supplies and credited respective plantations.
 Under the headright system, ticket-paying passengers on the Atlantic voyage got a fifty-acre land grant and could add fifty more acres for each new immigrant they sponsored by bringing them to America.
 The colony had no large cities and only a smattering of churches and schools.
 Mainly young male itinerant workers, servants, rich planters, and the enslaved lived there, with few free women besides prostitutes.
 Tobacco necessitated cheap labor because it was labor-intensive, requiring tending (weeding, de-worming) throughout the growing season.
 It was also toxic insofar as workers absorbed higher amounts of nicotine even than smokers, especially in wet fields.

 Class Warfare

-Virginia’s gentry took the lessons of Bacon’s Rebellion to heart.
-The planters phased out indentured servitude and slavery hardened along racial lines.
-By 1705, all Blacks were enslaved based on racial heredity.
-This transformation was underway even before the rebellion — with children of mixed marriages deemed enslaved post-1662 per Partus sequitur ventrem — but Bacon’s mixed-race militia hastened the transition of poor Whites from indentured servants to small landholding, voting citizens and all Blacks to slavery.
-They also enslaved more American Indians.
-The gentry mostly kept property qualifications for the voting franchise in place, but they made sure poor Whites got more land and paid lower taxes and they resolved to clear tribes from the backcountry.
-By 1684, even propertyless Whites with long-term leases could vote (Encyclopedia Virginia).
-Poor Whites served on slave patrols and militias, a practice continued through the Civil War two centuries later that inspired post-war vigilante groups like the Ku Klux Klan.
 The gentry essentially drove a deeper wedge between poor Whites and Blacks, ensuring that they wouldn’t team up again.
 In rare cases in the early 17th century, free Blacks like Anthony Johnson even owned five white servants and could vote because he owned 250 acres, but that would have been impossible by the late 17th century.
 In 1680, Reverend Morgan Godwyn of Virginia wrote that “These two words, ‘negro’ and ‘slave,’ [have] by custom grown homogeneous and convertible.”
 Poor Whites no longer had to doff their caps to the rich the way they customarily did in England.
 They could go to the same churches as the rich and their increased land carried with it the key benefit of voting.
 To wit: rich Whites bought off poor Whites with the vote, land, and morsels of social prestige to preclude class warfare.
 Racial tension suited their needs better.
+This law passed after the rebellion forbade enslaved Africans from owning a “club, staffe, gunn, sword, or any weapon of defence or offence,” along with legalizing the murder of any slave that hid out from his master.
 As long as enslaved Blacks couldn’t own guns and white workers had rights, labor would be easier to control than Bacon’s bunch.
 Meanwhile, as chronicled by future civil rights leader W.E.B.
-Dubois, free Blacks lost voting rights throughout British America by the American Revolution despite having them in early colonial times.
+Dubois, free land-owning Blacks lost voting rights throughout British America by the American Revolution despite having them in rare cases in early colonial times.

 The areas where rich Southerners granted votes to poor Whites, unlike Europeans customarily had, shared the common trait of high black populations.
 After Bacon’s Rebellion, planters defused the potential of unified, biracial class warfare by closing ranks along racial lines.
 They consolidated along racial lines and co-opted poor Whites into the system.
 Europeans, conversely, didn’t need to treat poor Whites well because Blacks weren’t around to potentially team up with Whites.
 Racialized slavery stabilized the social order and more war on the frontier opened up opportunities for Whites to acquire indigenous slaves.
 By the late 17th century, up to 40% of slaves on the Upper James River were Native American, including many children.
 Racializing slavery also meant that, unlike ancient Greece and Rome, it was obvious after emancipation in 1865 who the ex-slaves and their descendants were, impeding assimilation among segregationists.
-In Europe, Africa, and Asia, by contrast, no one knows or cares whose ancestors were enslaved or, for that matter, who owned them, as those two demographics have long since blended.
+In Europe, Africa, and Asia, by contrast, no one knows or cares whose ancestors were enslaved or who owned them, as those two demographics have long since blended.

 Former white indentured servants could take pride in the fact that they weren’t so much poor as they were, above all, white.
 Thus, early democracy in the colonial South partially resulted from slavery rather than being a simple case of hypocrisy.
 Greek philosopher Aristotle said virtually the same thing about ancient Athens: that its democracy only flourished atop the foundation of slaves that worked its silver mines.
 Poor white Virginians enjoyed liberty precisely because Blacks lacked it.
 Far from being contradictory, white freedom and black slavery emerged together and reinforced each other.
 They were constitutive instead of contradictory.